-Business entities in Greece
+Business entities in Greece in 2022

 Since 2003, Healy Consultants provides our Clients with the best corporate vehicles for starting their business in Greece.
 There are several ways of doing business in Greece, the most common being through the setup of a Greek limited liability company (LLC).
 Entrepreneurs may alternatively establish a public limited liability company (PLC).
 Foreign legal entities are also permitted to setup permanent establishments in the form of branch offices in Greece or representative offices if they do not plan to conduct any commercial operations.